 Revd Dr Lincoln Harvey is Assistant Dean at St Mellitus College, as well as being Lecturer in Systematic Theology.
 Before joining the team in April 2010, Lincoln was Tutor for Christian Doctrine at The South East Institute for Theological Education, and had also taught on the MA and AKC programmes at King's College London for a number of years.
 Alongside his work in theological education, Lincoln has served as a novice in the Society of St Francis, Assistant Curate at St John-at-Hackney, and Associate Priest at St Andrew's Fulham Fields.
 He is currently a Licensed Preacher Under Seal in the Diocese of London, and is based at St Cuthbert’s, Earl’s Court.

-- A Beginner’s Guide to the Theology of Robert W. Jenson
+Jesus in the Trinity: A Beginner’s Guide to the Theology of Robert Jenson (London: SCM Press, 2020).

 - A Brief Theology of Sport (London: SCM Press/ Eugene, OR: Cascade Books, 2014).